armno/blog/content/styleguide/index.md

 ---

 <p class="message--warning">
-  This is still a work-in-progress and is not nearly finished.
+  This is still a work-in-progress.
 </p>

 ## Colors